highest rainfall in india

 Southwest Monsoon:

-• The southwest monsoon is the main rain source in India.
+• The southwest monsoon is the primary rain source in India.

 • Its arrival, strength, and duration greatly affect how much rain different areas get.